 Rain & Flood

-As I wanted to go via Jeli-Gerik route to Kedah, I got stuck in Rantau Panjang and since my exhaust is just next to the engine (at the bottom), I was struggling to cross the flood and I may have burned 20% of my clutch to ensure I do not close the throttle, else water could be sucked into my engine via the exhaust.
+As I wanted to go via the Jeli-Gerik route to Kedah, I got stuck in Rantau Panjang and since my exhaust is just next to the engine (at the bottom), I was struggling to cross the flood and I may have burned 20% of my clutch to ensure I do not close the throttle, else water could be sucked into my engine via the exhaust.

-I managed to pass those flood sections with knee-high but there was a point where the water level was about 1 Meter high and decided to not try anything stupid to cross as my machine would not make it.
-Made a u-turn and re-route to Jeli via Tanah Merah and escaped the flood. (lucky!).
+I managed to pass those flood sections knee-high but there was a point where the water level was about 1 Meter high and decided to not try anything stupid to cross as my machine would not make it.
+Made a u-turn and re-routed to Jeli via Tanah Merah and escaped the flood. (lucky!).

 The Panic